 NFL props are for the bettors that like to maximize their profits by wagering on specific outcomes during each game.
 This can range from anything like the number of passing yards a quarterback will have to the number of touchdowns he throws.
 There are also prop bets for running backs, wide receivers and tight ends with all of the stats they typically accumulate.

 Now that you’ve read through the basics of how to bet on football.
-You should now understand the main types of sports wagers offered by NJ Sportsbooks.
+You should feel confident betting on football.